Morass/tools/README.md

 ### [Committer](scripts/git/commit.sh)

 Terminal (slightly visual) tool to check changed files and commit them with a chosen message (with chosen [conventional commit](https://cheatography.com/albelop/cheat-sheets/conventional-commits/) ).

+The choice is controlled by arrows: down/up (⇅) for navigation and right for choice (→).